CodeWringer/ambersteel/documents/en/independent-organizations/mechanites.md

 # Mechanites
-The Mechanites are an internationally active group of individuals devoting their lives to the development of steam-powered machines.
+The Mechanites are an internationally active group of individuals devoting their lives to the development of advanced technology.
 They research and utilize the power of steam in new and innovative ways and jealously guard the secrets they uncover.

-Deeply rooted in their society is the belief that there is a soul in every steam-powered machine.
-It must be tended to and taught manners, like a child.

 ## Hierarchy
 At the head of the organization stands the **council** of five.
 Five of the eldest and most renowned Mechanites step up to lead the organization and guard it against threats and thieves.
 They also oversee the collective resources of the organization and what projects to invest in.